SaiRuthvik17/UMBC-DATA606-Capstone/Docs/Resume.md

 Led an in-depth data analysis on a 14-year cricket match data using Spark and Pandas.
 Conducted advanced data manipulation, exploratory analysis, and developed predictive models using machine learning algorithms.
 Extracted valuable insights for strategic decision-making, bridging sports analytics with data-driven management.

+#### Classification of digits using MNIST Dataset | 10/2023 - 11/2023

+Developed a convolutional neural network (CNN) model using NumPy to classify handwritten digits from the MNIST dataset.
+Implemented forward and backward passes for custom layers including convolutional, max pooling, ReLU activations, and fully connected layers.
+Achieved a test accuracy over 95% on the MNIST test set through training over 60000 images across 10 digit classes.